 Sustainability calls for individuals, communities, companies, and institutions to consider long-term viability over short-term prosperity.
-To add to this, sustainability is not just for the environment, It is a holistic approach that considers ecological, social, and economic parameters towards enduring success.
+To add to this, sustainability is not just for the environment, it is a holistic approach that considers ecological, social and economic parameters towards enduring success.

 The Three Pillars of Sustainability

 Sustainability is most often associated with environmentally conscious practices and processes.
-The first of the Three Pillars stands on ecological integrity, the balance of all environmental processes, and the responsible human consumption of natural resources.
+The first of the Three Pillars stand on ecological integrity, the balance of all environmental processes, and the responsible human consumption of natural resources.
 Sustainability is directed towards ensuring the utilisation of natural resources occurs at a rate that nature can replenish in the future.

 The pillar of social development pertains to all human beings being provided fair and equal rights and treatment.
-One of its goals is also to ensure that all people have access to basic necessities and enough resources to keep families and communities safe and secure.
-Following this pillar, a sound community is one free from discrimination and headed by leaders who guarantee human rights are upheld.
+One of its goals is also to ensure that all people have access to necessities and enough resources to keep families and communities safe and secure.
+Following this pillar, a sound community is one free from discrimination headed by leaders who guarantee that human rights are upheld.

 Why is Sustainability Important?

 We have previously tackled how human activities can have a large impact on environmental and ecological processes.
 Following the industrial revolution, the human race has witnessed great advancements in technology and development at the cost of many of our world’s natural resources.
 Today, hardly anyone is a stranger to the greenhouse effect, global warming, and great concern for the environment and its devastating effects on human welfare.
-It is very much true that in this situation, we reap what we sow.
+It is true that in this situation, we reap what we sow.

 Efforts Towards a Sustainable Future

-In general, however, gradual sustainability efforts must follow a top-down orientation, with governments and global institutions such as the United Nations enacting policy changes in multiple sectors such as industry and agriculture.
-There must also be a visible progression towards more mindful resource management: renewable resources must be conserved to ensure their long-term utility, and non-renewable resources must be consumed at rates that facilitate the transition to other alternatives.
+In general, however, gradual sustainability efforts must follow a top-down orientation with governments and global institutions such as the United Nations enacting policy changes in multiple sectors such as industry and agriculture.
+There must also be a visible progression towards more mindful resource management.
+Renewable resources must be conserved to ensure their long-term utility, and non-renewable resources must be consumed at rates that facilitate the transition to other alternatives.
 Additionally, the emission of toxic waste and other waste products must be contained within the bounds of the natural system’s ability to assimilate these materials.

 Management of Human Consumption

-The biggest contributor to the Greenhouse Effect is carbon emissions.
+The biggest contributor to the greenhouse effect is carbon emissions.
 At present, the reduction of atmospheric carbon dioxide levels must be done in the face of global population growth, and many countries’ aspirations towards a high-energy, high-consumption lifestyle typical of the West.